raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** Self (60-foot line)
+**Range:** Self (18.0m line)

 **Components:** V, S, M (a magnifying glass)

 **Duration:** Concentration, up to 1 minute

-A beam of brilliant light flashes out from your hand in a 5-foot wide, 60-foot long line.
+A beam of brilliant light flashes out from your hand in a 1.5m wide, 18.0m long line.
 Each creature in the line must make a Constitution saving throw.
 On a failed save, a creature takes 6d8 radiant damage and is blinded until your next turn.
 On a successful save, it takes half as much damage and isn't blinded by this spell.
 Undead and oozes have disadvantage on this saving throw.

 You can create a new line of radiance as your action on any turn until the spell ends.

 For the duration, a mote of brilliant radiance shines in your hand.
-It sheds bright light in a 30-foot radius and dim light for an additional 30 feet.
+It sheds bright light in a 9.0m radius and dim light for an additional 9.0m.
 This light is sunlight.

 #### Sunburst